-Solution: First question: Are you and your spouse both ready, willing, and able to do all the really hard work associated with trying to save your marriage even though ultimately, one or both of you may not want to stay married?
+Solution: First question: Are you and your spouse both ready, willing, and able to do the really hard work of trying to save your marriage even though, ultimately, one or both of you may not want to stay married?

 Assuming you both are 100% in, go forth and conquer!
-But if one of you keeps coming up for an excuse not to go to therapy or whatnot, read this article, it will help.
+But, if one of you keeps making excuses to skip therapy or whatnot, read this article.
+It will help.

 Problem: I don’t know if I need a lawyer.

-- You are about to start mediation and you want to first understand your best and worst-case scenario;
+- You are about to start mediation and want to first understand your best and worst-case scenarios.

-- You need temporary orders because your STBX has cut you off from finances and/or your children;
+- You need temporary orders because your STBX has cut you off from finances or your children.

-- Your STBX made a settlement offer and you want a lawyer to review it and/or provide you some advice;
+- Your STBX made a settlement offer, and you want a lawyer to review it or provide advice.

-- You need some help calculating child support or alimony; and/or
+- You need help calculating child support or alimony.

-- Your divorce is stuck and you want help getting it to the finish line.
+- Your divorce is stuck, and you want help reaching the finish line.

 Consider skipping a lawyer if:

-- You need help valuing stock or business interest (a financial analyst can help with that);
+- You need help valuing stock or a business interest.
+(Consider a financial analyst instead.)

 Do you still have a divorce-related question?
-Enter it below and one of our (kind and smart) team members will get back to you.
+Enter it below.
+One of our (kind and smart) team members will get back to you.